 Event organisers must ensure all necessary insurance is finalised prior to the event.
-An Event Notification Form should be completed and sent to Head Office preferable three months prior to your event or as soon as possible.
+An Event Notification Form should be completed and submitted to Head Office three months prior to your event or as soon as possible.
 Your Branch Secretary should have a current copy of the ASHS Certificate of Currency for Public Products Liability (reissued annually).
-If the owner of the venue wishes to be a named party on the Certificate of Currency for the particular event, please contact the Sports Department at Head Office in a timely manner.
+If the owner of the venue wishes to be a named party on the Certificate of Currency for the particular event, please contact Head Office in a timely manner.